Bhutan: Apr 01—23, 2013

 Register for this Tour

 VENT is widely regarded as THE Bhutan bird tour expert.
-We first began operating full-length tours to Bhutan in 1994 and have operated tours annually (sometimes twice annually) there ever since.
+We first began operating full-length tours to Bhutan in 1994 and have operated tours annually (sometimes twice annually) there every year since.
 In many ways this is perhaps our most successful and highly regarded Asian tour.

 The Himalayas are made up of the world’s highest mountains, pristine and majestic.
 Satin skies are pierced by rugged, snow-encrusted peaks, their slopes blanketed in untold birders’ dreams.
 Imagine birding among woodlands clothed in a rhododendron and magnolia mist, the haunting calls of cosmic Satyr Tragopans, innumerable glowing sunbirds, dapper grosbeaks, and subtle rosefinches—all to the accompanying delicate bouquet of flowering daphnia.
 Primulas carpet every spare patch of open ground, and azaleas and terrestrial orchids cling to the steeper inclines.